Home

 Alan Turing is the creator of his namesake test.
 In addition to being the creator of many applications of this test, Alan Turing is a pioneer of the Artificial Intelligence field.
 He had been studying the field since the 1940s, and in 1950, he began to write about the concept of AI or artificial intelligence.

 The first known use of the “Turing Test” began in 1952.
-Turing based it off of the “imitation game,” a popular party game during that time period.
+Turing based it on the “imitation game,” a popular party game during that time period.
 In the “imitation game,” a man and a woman would go into separate rooms and try to convenience guests that they were each other, based solely on the content of their answers.
 Turing became the creator of the test after he twisted the imitation game into a test on artificial intelligence, substituting the man and the woman for a machine.

 What Are the Applications of The Turing Test?